uym2/MinVar-Rooting/README.md

 optional arguments:
 ```

   -h, --help            show this help message and exit
   -i INPUT, --input INPUT
                         Input File (default is STDIN)
   -m METHOD, --method METHOD
-                        Method (MP for midpoint, MV for minVAR, OG for outgroup, RTTas or RTTqp for root-to-tip)
-                        (default is MV)
+                        Method (MP for midpoint, MV for minVAR, OG for outgroup, RTT for root-to-tip) (default is MV)
   -g OUTGROUPS, --outgroups OUTGROUPS
+                        Specify the outgroups.
+If specifying a list of outgroups, put them between quotes (i.e. ").
-                        Listing of the outgroups; to be used with -m OG
+                        Otherwise, specifying a file which containts all the outgroups.
+Can only be used with -m OG
   -t SMPLTIMES, --smplTimes SMPLTIMES
                         The file containing the sampling times at leaves; to be used with -m RTT
   -o OUTFILE, --outfile OUTFILE